 North York Moors on fire alert

-Less than two weeks ago, parts of the North York Moors were briefly covered in a blanket of snow, today however, dry conditions have forced the National Park Authority to announce a fire alert.
+Recent dry conditions have forced the North York Moors National Park Authority to announce a fire alert.

-While it may feel as though we have barely emerged from winter, a lack of rainfall has led to heather and bracken ground vegetation becoming extremely dry.
-With the recent sunny weather set to continue for at least the remainder of the week, staff from the Authority have been putting up fire risk warning signs at sites across the National Park, advising people how they can help to reduce the risk.
+Staff from the Authority have been putting fire risk warning signs up on moorland sites from today, advising people how they can help to reduce the risk.
 The signs will remain in place until the fire risk passes.

 Senior Ranger, Bernie McLinden, said:

-Communications Officer, North York Moors National Park Authority
+Charlie Fox, Communications Officer, North York Moors National Park Authority firstname.lastname@example.org

 The North York Moors National Park